Yet, I’ve received countless emails asking questions about it.

 … anywhere you have a place to sit and no one is bothering you.

 It is best, though, if you have a place where you can return to regularly, especially as we get into the later exercises.
 You want the place to be comfortable to you.

 If you have a little office space for yourself, that would be best.

-This exercise (and all the following ones) are made to be done while you’re sitting!
-Please don’t make the mistake of lying in bed or on a couch.
+This exercise (and all of the exercises in The Master Key System) are made to be done while you’re sitting.
+Don’t make the mistake of lying in bed or on a couch.
 Sit as Haanel described.

 You will close your eyes as you practice this exercise.
 This will prevent you from blinking.

-Avoid or refuse major movements, such as scratching your nose, shifting your weight, or unclasping your hands!
+Avoid or refuse major movements, such as scratching your nose, shifting your weight, or unclasping your hands.
 When Haanel wrote to sit and remain “perfectly still,” he meant it.